Mount Vernon Cancer Centre

 Velindre

-- No views external to Velindre are reported in the account for the period prior to selecting a clinical options list (3.9.3.
+- No oversight or input external to Velindre appear in the account.
+No record for the period prior to selecting a clinical options list (3.9.3.
 ‘Estate Model Options’ non-financial, p.137) whether from clinicians or stakeholders.

 Mount Vernon

-By the Independent Clinical Advisory Panel (commissioned by NHS England and ‘to be led by the East of England Specialised Commissioning Team’).
+The Independent Clinical Advisory Panel led everything (commissioned by NHS England and ‘to be led by the East of England Specialised Commissioning Team’).

 Velindre